MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ## Clean up resources

-Details on how to remove a cluster resource placement via the Azure portal or kubectl command can be found in the [propagate resources quickstart](./quickstart-resource-propagation.md#use-the-clusterresourceplacement-api-to-propagate-resources-to-member-clusters).
+Details on how to remove a cluster resource placement via the Azure portal or kubectl command can be found in the clean up resources section of the [propagate resources quickstart](./quickstart-resource-propagation.md#clean-up-resources).

 ## Next steps